byoeval/BYO-EVAL/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3.10
 - Required packages (listed in requirements.txt)
-- API keys for the VLM providers you want to test
+- API keys for the VLM providers you want to test or Ollama

 ## Setup
 ### Conda